Kylie Moore-Gilbert: Detention in Iran

 On 24 October 2020, Moore-Gilbert was said to have been transferred from Gharchak to an unknown location.
 Australian Foreign Minister Marise Payne said the Australian Government was "seeking further information" about Moore-Gilbert's location.
 On 29 October 2020, Moore-Gilbert was returned to Evin Prison.
 On 25 November 2020, Iranian state media announced that Moore-Gilbert had been released as part of a prisoner exchange.
-The Young Journalists Club, a news agency in Iran, stated that Moore-Gilbert was a "dual national spy [...] who worked for the Zionist regime", and that she had been exchanged for an Iranian businessman and two other Iranian citizens who had been held overseas.
+The Young Journalists Club, a pro-regime news agency in Iran, stated that Moore-Gilbert was a "dual national spy [...] who worked for the Zionist regime", and that she had been exchanged for an Iranian 'businessman' and two other Iranian citizens who had been held overseas.

 Writing a personal note for the public on the day of her release, Moore-Gilbert wrote that despite her "long and traumatic ordeal" in jail in Iran and the "injustices" she had been subjected to, she departed Iran with the same sentiments as she came in: "as a friend and with friendly intentions."

-During her detainment, the official advice to her family from the Australian Government was to keep a low profile, however in 2022 Moore-Gilbert said that greater media attention of her detention would have helped apply more pressure on the Department of Foreign Affairs and Trade to negotiate her release.
+During her detainment, the official advice to her family from the Australian Government was to keep a low profile, however in 2022 Moore-Gilbert said that greater media attention on her detention would have helped apply more pressure on both the Iranian regime and the Department of Foreign Affairs and Trade to negotiate her release.

-Moore-Gilbert was held for 804 days where she endured psychological torture and degrading treatment, as well as solitary confinement from her captors.